Robust Blocked Response-Adaptive Randomization Designs: Results

-The estimation of the actual treatment effect is unbiased under the frequentist design regardless of the number of blocks used.
-However, the estimation of treatment effect is biased for most stratified RAR design and traditional RAR as shown in Table~\ref{bayesnoearlystopnodrift}.
-Unlike the Bayesian approach (Table~\ref{bayesnoearlystopnodrift}), the variability in sample size assigned to treatment A and B is smaller in the frequentist approach (Table~\ref{freqnoearlystopnodrift}).
+The estimated treatment effect is unbiased under the frequentist design regardless of the number of blocks used.
+However, it is biased for most stratified RAR designs and traditional RAR as shown in Table~\ref{bayesnoearlystopnodrift}.
+Variability in sample size assigned to treatment A and B is smaller in the frequentist approach (Table~\ref{freqnoearlystopnodrift}) than the Bayesian approach (Table~\ref{bayesnoearlystopnodrift}).
 The mean difference in the subject's assignment of treatment is also smaller in the frequentist design compared to the Bayesian design.
-Thus, the frequentist design is a little conservative of assigning patients to the better-performing treatment, unlike the Bayesian design.
-At the largest difference in proportion $p_B = 0.45$, $p_A = 0.25$, there is still room for imbalance in the wrong direction in the frequentist design compared to the Bayesian design (Table~\ref{freqnoearlystopnodrift} and \ref{bayesnoearlystopnodrift} ).
-The imbalance in sample size favoring the inferior treatment is small under all scenario as shown by $\pi_{20}$ in Table~\ref{freqnoearlystopnodrift}.
+Thus, the frequentist design is more conservative in assigning patients to the better-performing treatment than the Bayesian design.
+At the largest difference in proportion $p_B = 0.45$, $p_A = 0.25$, there is a possibility of imbalance in the wrong direction in both designs.
+The probability of imbalance in sample size favoring the inferior treatment is small under all scenarios as shown by $\pi_{20}$ in Table~\ref{freqnoearlystopnodrift}.
 The difference in sample size ($N_B - N_A$) is relatively small and close to 0 for the frequentist design.
 On the other hand, the imbalance is large for the Bayesian design as illustrated by $\pi_{20}$ in Table~\ref{bayesnoearlystopnodrift}.
-The large difference in sample size (more than half the total sample size) is seen in the Bayesian design with the most extreme difference in the outcome of treatment A and B.
+The large difference in sample size (more than half the total) is seen in the Bayesian design.

-Table~\ref{freqearlystopwnodrift} and Table~\ref{bayesearlystopnodrift} displays the results of simulations for a number of blocks, K = 1, 2, 4, 5, 10, 20, 100, 200 using the frequentist and Bayesian approach and with early stopping criteria for success or failure implemented.
-Parallel to the earlier results, the drift is higher in Table~\ref{freqearlystopwnodrift} and Table~\ref{bayesearlystopnodrift}.
-Table~\ref{bayesearlystopwdrift} emphasizes that K = 10, 20, 100 and 200 have a inflated type I error of 0.12, 0.16 and 0.18 similar to Table~\ref{bayesnoearlystopwdrift}.
-As seen in type I error and power in Table~\ref{freqearlystopwdrift} and \ref{bayesearlystopwdrift}, a large number of stratum with Bayesian design should not be considered for clinical studies.
+Tables~\ref{freqearlystopwnodrift} \&~\ref{bayesearlystopnodrift} display the results of simulations for K = 1, 2, 4, 5, 10, 20, 100, 200 using frequentist and Bayesian approaches and with early stopping criteria for success or failure implemented.
+Parallel to the earlier results, the bias is higher in Tables~\ref{freqearlystopwnodrift} and ~\ref{bayesearlystopnodrift}.